Frequently Asked Questions

 Real-time feedback and knowledge of what is happening within your system at all times allows for collaboration amongst crew members, managers, QI/QA analysts, the Medical Director and any other stakeholders involved.
 Ultimately, this will result in rewarding success to crew members for a job well done and improving patient outcomes by focusing on areas of improvement and continuing education in a timely and continuous manner.

 FirstWatch technology was first installed in Kansas City, Mo., in 1999.
-Today, the FirstWatch network protects more than 74,000,000 people in more than 300 communities in 35 states & provinces across North America.
+Today, the FirstWatch network protects more than 124 million people served by over 400 agencies in more than 35 states & provinces across North America.

 More and more agencies are being forced to do more with less time, money and resources.
 This imposes limitations on systems and their ability to adequately measure, monitor and improve their patient care processes.
 FirstPass is suited for any agency that is recording patient care and interventions in a digital format such as ePCR.
 Agencies using FirstPass vary from county EMS systems, local/private EMS providers to fire department EMS providers.
 Some leading EMS innovators using FirstPass include but are not limited to: St. Charles Community Ambulance District, Sedgwick County EMS, Metro Atlanta Ambulance Service and North Shore Long Island Jewish Health System.